How does this medication work? What will it do for me?

 Fat redistribution: This medication may change how fat is distributed on your body.
 With long-term use, fat may accumulate on the stomach, back, and breasts and be reduced on the arm, legs, and face.
 Notify your doctor if you start developing any changes in your body's appearance.

-Hepatitis B: The safe use of this medication has not been established for people who are also infected with hepatitis B. Your doctor may test you for hepatitis B infection before starting you on this medication.
-If a person who also has hepatitis B takes this medication to treat HIV for people who also have hepatitis B, worsening of hepatitis B may occur.
-Your doctor will monitor your liver function closely while you are taking emtricitabine - tenofovir.
+Hepatitis B: The safe use of this medication has not been established for people who are also infected with hepatitis B. Your doctor may test you for hepatitis B infection before you start taking this medication.
+If this medication is used to treat HIV by people who have hepatitis B, worsening of hepatitis B may occur when the medication is stopped.
+If you also have hepatitis B and stop using this medication, your doctor will monitor your liver function closely for several months.

 Immune reconstitution syndrome: This medication may cause immune reconstitution syndrome, where signs and symptoms of inflammation from previous infections appear.
 These symptoms occur soon after starting anti-HIV medication and can vary.
 They are thought to occur as a result of the immune system improving and being able to fight infections that have been present without symptoms (such as pneumonia, herpes, hepatitis, or tuberculosis).
 Report any new symptoms to your doctor immediately.